mikepred/MAP/memory-bank/productContext.md

 ### User Experience Goals (Text Analyzer)

 * **Accessibility**: The project should be relatively easy to run, with clear prompts for configuration.
-* **Educational Value**: The project should clearly illustrate a broad range of text processing and analysis techniques and their relevance to NLP and LLMs.
+* **Educational Value**: The project clearly illustrates a broad range of text processing and analysis techniques, evolving from foundational to intermediate levels, and demonstrates their relevance to NLP and LLMs.
+It serves as a practical application ground for concepts learned.
 * **Engagement**: The project should be engaging, allowing users to analyze various text sources with multiple configuration options and see diverse outputs, including visualizations.
 * **Clarity**: The project's output should be comprehensive, well-structured, and easy to interpret, including both textual reports and graphical plots.
 * **Foundation & Beyond**: The project provides a solid foundation and extends into intermediate NLP tasks, bridging the gap to more advanced topics in resources like Raschka's "Build an LLM (From Scratch)" and the "GenAI PDF."
+* **Learning Journey Tracker**: The progressive enhancement of the `text_analyzer` itself acts as a practical portfolio, showcasing the learner's growing skills and understanding in applied NLP and software development.
 * **Flexibility**: Users should have control over aspects like stop word lists, input file types, and output display.

 ## Overarching Project: Self-Directed AI Engineering Education